 SUBMISSION OF REVISED MANUSCRIPTS

 The authors are strongly advised to carefully read and if necessary revise the manuscripts in accordance with comments made by the reviewers and or the editors before resubmission.
 Two copies must be resubmitted.
 One copy should be a clean copy and the other as an annotated anonymised version.
 The authors are also required to provide a point-by-point reply for each of the comments made by the reviewers and/or the editors.

 Upon acceptance for publication, copyediting of the manuscript will be done to conform to the style of the Journal.
 The galley proof is then sent back to the authors who would then be responsible to carefully scrutinize and answer any further enquiries, should there be any.
 A copyright assignment form will also be sent at this stage and an immediate response (within one week) by the authors is required.
-Failure to comply may delay publication of the manuscript in a particular volume/issue of the Journal.
+Failure to comply may delay publication of the manuscript.

 Case reports should include a brief discussion of a single case (or several similar cases) with unique features not previously described.
 An unstructured abstract of less than 150 words should be provided.
 The report should not exceed 1,500 words with a maximum of 4 figures / tables allowed.
 Up to 10 references are permitted.

 Expert opinion can be submitted by any authors covering areas of medical education, medical ethics, fiqh in medicine, clinical practice guidelines and medico-legal.
 These are opinion-based essays of up to 2500 words of highly readable and compelling text by a single author or a group of authors.
 The author(s) name(s) and institution(s) must be clearly stated at the end of the text.
 Only a maximum of two figures, two tables and up to 25 references are allowed.
 No abstract is required.